 - Students are required to have at least one 24-hour period off per week on average.

-- All students are advised to report overages to the designated clerkship administrator, or the associate dean of students, or the ombudsperson.
+- All students are advised to report overages to the designated clerkship administrator, or the assistant dean of students, or the ombudsperson.

 Students will be made aware of this policy during Transitional Clerkship at the start of their third year.
 It will also be posted on the Clerkship website, and included in all clerkship orientations.
 In addition, it will be included in the Student Handbook.